zero-one-group/geni/README.md

 # Why?

-Clojure is well-suited for data wrangling due to its particular focus on fast feedback - most notably through its REPL.
+Clojure is particularly well-suited for data wrangling due to its particular focus on fast feedback - most notably through its REPL.
 Being hosted on the JVM, Clojure interops well with Java (and, by extension, Scala) libaries.
 However, Spark's pleasant API in Scala becomes quite unidiomatic in Clojure.
 Geni aims to provide an ergonomic Spark interface for the Clojure REPL.

-An example of such nuisance is having to wrap column names inside a Java array of Spark columns:
+For instance, instead of making sure the types line up:

 ```clojure
 (-> dataframe